On the depth overhead incurred when running quantum algorithms on near-term quantum computers with limited qubit connectivity: Introduction

 \section{Introduction}

-It has been shown that the quantum circuit model, in which the component qubits undergo single and 2-qubit gates from a universal set, is sufficient to express general quantum algorithms \cite{yao93,Deutsch73,elgates}.
+It has been shown that the quantum circuit model (also known as the quantum gate model), in which the component qubits undergo single and 2-qubit gates from a universal set, is sufficient to express general quantum algorithms \cite{yao93,Deutsch73,elgates}.
 As quantum computers move from theory to reality, it is becoming apparent that the envisaged physical limitations on the connectivity of the component qubits in near-term quantum computers presents a significant challenge to the implementation of quantum algorithms.
-So it follows that finding a method to efficiently run quantum algorithms on near-term quantum computers with limited connectivity is one of the foremost priorities of the designers thereof.\\ The connectivity of quantum computers can be represented as a simple graph, with each vertex representing a single qubit, and each edge corresponding to a universal set of 2-qubit quantum gates, i.e., the quantum computer can operate on `connected' (geometrically local) qubits (see Fig.~\ref{f0}).
-It follows that the physical limitations on the connectivity of the component qubits is manifested as the qubit connectivity graph having low degree, for example the architecture of Google's quantum computer is a rectangular lattice of connected qubits (degree 4) \cite{Google} as is that of IBM \cite[Fig.~4]{IBM}, whilst Rigetti's proposed 19-qubit architecture has maximum degree 3 \cite[Fig.~1]{rigetti}.
-NQIT's quantum computer uses photonic links \cite{Nickerson} which enables much greater connectivity than the previously mentioned architectures, but ultimately will also not be completely connected.
-These proposed quantum computer architectures conflict with the quantum circuit model which allows general 2-qubit interactions and thus implicitly assumes a completely connected graph, however Beals \textit{et al.} demonstrate the use of \textit{swap} gates, which can be inserted into the quantum circuit to enable it to be run on a quantum computer with limited qubit connectivity \cite{Beals}. \\
+So it follows that finding a method to efficiently run the quantum circuits that embody these algorithms on near-term quantum computers with limited connectivity is one of the foremost priorities of the designers thereof.\\ The connectivity of quantum computers can be represented as a simple graph (termed the \textit{qubit interaction graph}), with each vertex representing a single qubit, and each edge corresponding to a possible 2-qubit interaction, i.e., the quantum computer can perform 2-qubit gates on `connected' (adjacent in the interaction graph) qubits (see Fig.~\ref{f0}).
+It follows that the physical limitations on the connectivity of the component qubits is manifested as the qubit interaction graph having low degree, for example the architecture of Google's quantum computer is a rectangular grid of connected qubits (degree 4) \cite{Google} as is that of IBM \cite[Fig.~4]{IBM}, whilst Rigetti's proposed 19-qubit architecture has maximum degree 3 \cite[Fig.~1]{rigetti}.
+These quantum computers all consist of planes of superconducting qubits, and thus the average degree and possible connectivity of the qubit interaction graph is necessarily restricted by this planarity.
+An alternative concept, which need not suffer from this restriction and which is beginning to gain attention in the field, is the idea of a \textit{networked quantum computer}, in which nodes such as ion-traps \cite{Nickerson,Nigmatullin} or Nitrogen-Vacancy centres \cite{delft} are connected by photonic links.
+In near-term networked quantum computers, it is expected that each node will have a single qubit available for computation (e.g., \cite{Nickerson,Nigmatullin}), and thus the qubit interaction graph exactly corresponds to the network of photonic links, which need not be planar (or even embeddable in $k$-dimensional space), but is still not expected to be completely connected.\\